-- No. Senior/tenured researchers are not eligible to submit an application as Principal Investigators.
-Junior faculty still building their expertise in childhood agricultural health and safety are encouraged to apply. - If I applied in a previous year and was not funded, can I apply again this year? - Yes.
+- Yes.
+National, regional, and local non-profit organizations are encouraged to apply. - If I applied in a previous year and was not funded, can I apply again this year? - Yes.
 You may submit a new or substantially revised project if you have previously applied.
-Resubmissions of previously unfunded projects should address all areas of concern from the last submission. - If I applied and was successful in a prior year, can I be funded again? - Yes.
+Resubmissions of previously unfunded projects should address all areas of concern from the last submission.

+If I applied and was successful in a prior year, may I be funded again?

+- Yes.
 You may submit a new project proposal.
-Projects from previously funded investigators must be substantially different from prior funded work. - If I am successful with the pilot project I am proposing, can I apply next year for funds to continue the project? - No. You must find other sources of funding to continue the project.
+Projects from previously funded investigators must be substantially different from prior funded work. - If I am successful with the pilot project I am proposing, may I apply next year for funds to continue the project? - No. You must find other sources of funding to continue the project.